Long-range near-surface wake signatures of offshore wind farm clusters revealed by satellite observations: Results

 Early research utilizing SAR data has provided evidence that wind farm wakes can persist for more than 20 km downstream \cite{christiansen2005wake}.
 Mesoscale studies using the Weather Research and Forecasting (WRF) model have also shown velocity deficits in downstream areas at distances of at least 15 km from upstream wind farms \cite{jimenez2015mesoscale}.
 However, with the increase in turbine size and farm scale, there is mounting evidence that estimates of 15 km or 20 km for wake propagation are no longer valid.
-In-situ measurements conducted over wind farms in the German Bight, such as Amrumbank West and Godewind, confirm that wake effects can extend at least 45 km downwind \cite{platis2018first}.
+In-situ measurements conducted over wind farms in the German Bight, such as Amrumbank West and Godewind, confirm that far wake effects can extend at least 45 km and can reach up to 70 km downwind \cite{platis2018first}.
 Qualitative studies based on SAR images have also revealed that wakes can extend over 50 km \cite{hasager2015using, canadillas2020offshore}.
 In the case of superimposed wakes behind multiple wind farms, the wake length can reach distances of up to 70 km, as observed in SAR images \cite{djath2018impact}.
-The recent mesoscale simulation research further demonstrates that wakes can extend up to 90 km downwind in certain flow conditions \cite{pryor2021wind}.
+While previous SAR-, LiDAR-, and model-based studies have reported long wind farm wakes under specific conditions, these investigations were largely limited to individual cases or regional domains.
+Comprehensive observational evidence documenting the spatial extent of near-surface wake signatures across multiple offshore wind farm regions has remained limited.